Ulrich Seibert

-Ulrich Seibert (August 8, 1954) is a German jurisprudent, he was head of the division for German company law and corporate governance at the Federal Ministry of Justice and Consumer Protection in Berlin until 8.
-2020, and is honorary professor for economic law at the faculty of law of the Heinrich-Heine University of Düsseldorf.
+Ulrich Seibert (born August 8, 1954, in Karlsruhe) is a German jurisprudent, he was head of the division for German company law and corporate governance at the Federal Ministry of Justice and Consumer Protection in Berlin until 8.
+2020, and was an honorary professor for economic law at the faculty of law of the Heinrich-Heine University of Düsseldorf.

 Career

-Ulrich Seibert is the son of Edith Seibert, an informal painter, and Claus Seibert, judge at the Federal Court of Justice of Germany in Karlsruhe.
+Ulrich Seibert is the son of Edith Seibert, an informal painter, and Claus Seibert, a judge at the Federal Court of Justice of Germany in Karlsruhe; his grandmother was the german writer Liesbet Dill.
 He studied law in Tübingen, Göttingen and Freiburg.
 He completed his first state examination in law in 1979.
 In 1982, he graduated at the University of Hamburg and received the title J. D. After study periods in Florence (Professor Luigi Lombardi Vallauri, filosofia del diritto presso l’Universita degli Studi di Firenze) and Paris, and completing the second state examination in law, Seibert became a judge at the labour court and then at the local court in Hamburg.
 In 1986, he moved to the Federal Ministry of Justice in Bonn, where he became head of the division for cabinet and parliamentary affairs under Minister Klaus Kinkel in 1990.
 He has been head of the division for company law and corporate governance since 1992 and was appointed Ministerialrat in 1997.